Dean161/Timebox/docs/_posts/2018-07-10-Reflections on the lecture.md

 We did gain a lot of benefits throughout this whole journey, while having fun with our friends

-* It helped us in managing our time more efficiently.Along with the development of the app, each blog and presentations had a speicifc deadline and by wisely managing our time we delivered the best we could.
+* It helped us in managing our time more efficiently.
+Along with the development of the app, each blog and presentations had a speicifc deadline and by wisely managing our time we delivered the best we could.

 * We learnt how to organise a team, which contributes to the same code by dividing our tasks in a more structured and systematic way.